Skip to main content

 BHW - The World

-In 2016, a team of leading researchers performed a meta-analysis of quality studies on the connection between porn and sexual violence.
+In 2016, a team of leading researchers performed a meta-analysis.
+They focused on quality studies about the connection between porn and sexual violence.
 After analyzing relevant studies on the topic, they concluded that the research left “little doubt that, on the average, individuals who consume pornography more frequently are more likely to hold attitudes conducive to sexual aggression and engage in actual acts of sexual aggression.”Wright, P. J., Tokunaga, R. S., & Kraus, A. (2016).
 A meta-analysis of pornography consumption and actual acts of sexual aggression in general population studies.
 Journal of Communication, 66(1), 183-205. doi:https://doi.org/10.1111/jcom.12201Copy

 Research also suggests that increased pornography consumption is associated with the enjoyment of degrading, uncommon, or aggressive sexual behaviors.Ezzell, M. B., Johnson, J. A., Bridges, A. J., & Sun, C. F. (2020).
 I (dis)like it like that: Gender, pornography, and liking sex.
 J.Sex Marital Ther., 46(5), 460-473. doi:10.1080/0092623X.2020.1758860Copy Another study indicated that teens often report trying to copy porn in their own sexual encounters, and that the pressure to imitate porn was often an aspect of unhealthy relationships.Rothman, E. F., Kaczmarsky, C., Burke, N., Jansen, E., & Baughman, A. (2015).
 'Without Porn… I Wouldn't Know Half the Things I Know Now': A Qualitative Study of Pornography Use Among a Sample of Urban, Low-Income, Black and Hispanic Youth.
 Journal of sex research, 52(7), 736–746. https://doi.org/10.1080/00224499.2014.960908Copy And according to a UK survey of over 22,000 adult women, 16% reported having been forced or coerced to perform sex acts the other person had seen in porn.Taylor, J., & Shrive, J. (2021).
 ‘I thought it was just a part of life’: Understanding the scale of violence committed against women in the UK since birth.
 VictimFocus.
 Retrieved from https://irp.cdn-website.com/f9ec73a4/files/uploaded/Key-Facts-Document-VAWG-VictimFocus-2021a.pdfCopy